xslendix/tos-1/readme.md

 ```
 contributions to wiki appreciated

-# Building TempleOS from tos
+# building TempleOS from tos
-Because this runtime uses the orthodox version of the HolyC compiler,you can build a TempleOS distro from the `/Boot/DoDistro.HC` file
+because this runtime uses the orthodox version of the HolyC compiler,building a TempleOS distro is possible(why) <br>

-The ISO must end in `.ISO.C`,so here is an example session
+ISO must end in `ISO.C`

 ```
 //Download an orthodox ISO into your T drive from TempleOS.org Move("TempleOSLite.ISO","TempleOSLite.ISO.C"); //Move it to end in ISO.C
 #include "Boot/DoDistro.HC";
 MakeMyISO("/TempleOSLite.ISO.C","/MyDistro.ISO.C");
-ExitTOS;
+//ExitTOS; optionally exit tos idk
-//Run the ISO using qemu -m 512M -cdrom t/MyDistro.ISO.C
+//Run the ISO using qemu -m 512M -cdrom T/MyDistro.ISO.C
 ```

 # ref